leyhline/Lagrange/_posts/2018-02-15-on-research-debt.md

 ## But…

-Isn't it okay this way?
-I like writing as much as maths and programming.
-Sure, I'll never be a genius this way.
-I'll never be a unit vector, following a single goal with all I have.
-But I might become *sufficiently good* to get something useful out of my efforts regardless.

 <figure>
   <img src="{{ site.baseurl }}/assets/{{ page.slug }}/interest_vector_2d.svg" alt="2D interest space" style="min-width:60%;">
   <figcaption>While the Chinese person (the <em>unit vector</em>) throws all time (and hopefully interest, too) into studying my friend wastes his time.
 Instead of doing useless schoolwork he should rather concentrate on video games.
 Could've become a pro gamer this way.
 Such a loser.<br>